Kurento/kurento/kurento-control-server/package/README.md

     java -jar kurento-control-server.jar

-All configuration is retrieved from file kurento.conf.json located in config folder in the place of executing java command.
+All configuration is retrieved from file 'kurento.conf.json' located in config folder in the place you are executing java command.

 This file looks like: